ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The latency increases because the producer needs more time to send more items.
 * If the batch size is too large, it may not fit in the memory of the producer or the consumer.
-* If the consumer wants to stop processing, he can do so no sooner than he receives the entire item batch.
+* If the consumer wants to stop processing, he can do so no sooner than he receives the entire batch.

 ### Observer